 Marco Duranti is a historian of late modern Western Europe in imperial, global and transnational perspective.
-His research centres on the history of human rights and humanitarianism, international law and organisation, European integration and memory culture, and Catholic and free-market conservatism.
 He has been a Fulbright fellow at the European University Institute, a Fox fellow at the Institut d'Études Politiques de Paris, and a postdoctoral fellow in the Max Planck research group on history and memory at the University of Konstanz.
 He is currently director of the Nation Empire Globe research cluster at the University of Sydney.
 His forthcoming monograph, The Conservative Human Rights Revolution, is due to be published with Oxford University Press in September 2016.

 Teaching and supervision

 - HSTY1044: Twentieth-Century Europe

 Topics in late modern Western European history, international history, history of human rights and humanitarianism, history and memory

 - The origins of the European and UN human rights systems (esp. the ECHR and UDHR)